-As we’ve discussed many times, investing during Phase II of your financial life, when your cash-flow “faucet” turns off from work, the stakes go up, and your entire investing mindset and process has to drastically change.
+As we’ve discussed many times, investing during Phase II of your financial life, when your paycheck from work is no longer coming in, the stakes go way up, and your entire investing mindset and process has to drastically change.

 This is where the next set of strategies in your evidence-based investment system are so critical.

-After you have set aside what not to invest, i.e. five years’ worth of your anticipated withdrawals to support your cash flow needs in money markets and short-term fixed income instruments, and away from the volatility of your broadly diversified stock funds, implement The 4 Ds:
+After you’ve set aside what not to invest during your retirement, i.e. five years’ worth of your anticipated withdrawals to support your cash flow needs in money markets and short-term fixed income instruments, and away from the volatility of your broadly diversified stock index funds, implement The 4 Ds:

 - Diversify: It can be tempting to invest in a single company (Amazon) or sector (high tech), but your risk increases dramatically.
 Instead of searching for a needle in a haystack, buy the haystack.
 Your chances of outsmarting millions of other buyers and sellers for very long is close to zero.